-- To determine the spatial distribution of global rural populations on less favoured agricultural land and in less favoured agricultural areas from 2000-2010; - To determine the spatial distribution of global rural populations on degrading and improving agricultural land from 2000-2010; - To analyse how these spatial distributions affect poverty in developing countries.
+- To determine the spatial distribution of global rural populations on less favored agricultural land and in less favored agricultural areas from 2000 to 2010. - To determine the spatial distribution of global rural populations on degrading and improving agricultural land from 2000 to 2010. - To analyze how these spatial distributions affect poverty in developing countries.

-Less favoured agricultural land (LFAL) is susceptible to low productivity and degradation, because its agricultural potential is constrained biophysically by terrain, poor soil quality or limited rainfall.
-We include in LFAL irrigated land on terrain greater than 8 per cent median slope; rainfed land with a length of growing period (LGP) of more than 120 days but either on terrain greater than eight per cent median slope or with poor soil quality; semiarid land (land with LGP 60-119 days); and arid land (land with LGP < 60 days).

-Less favoured agricultural areas (LFAA) include all LFAL plus favourable agricultural land with limited market access (i. e. located in remote areas).
+Less favored agricultural land is susceptible to low productivity and degradation, because its agricultural potential is constrained biophysically by terrain, poor soil quality or limited rainfall.
+We include in this category irrigated land on terrain greater than 8% median slope; rainfed land with a length of growing period (LGP) of more than 120 days but either on terrain greater than 8% median slope or with poor soil quality; semi-arid land (land with LGP 60-119 days); and arid land (land with LGP < 60 days).
+Less favored agricultural areas include all less favored agricultural land plus favorable agricultural land with limited market access (i.e. located in remote areas).
 Market access is identified as less than five hours of travel to a market city with a population of 50,000 or more.

 Degrading agricultural land consists of agricultural land with a negative change in Net Primary Productivity (NPP) from 1981-2000.
 NPP is measured as the change in grams of carbon sequestered per square meter over this time period after subtracting respiration losses.
 Improving agricultural land consists of agricultural land with a non-negative change in NPP from 1981-2000.